ilmaestro/ilmaestro.github.io/fsharpMeetup.slides.md

  * 1 module per file

 ## proposed f# unity organization
- * top-level file contains the game components and should have no dependencies
+ * top-layer file contains the game components, other layers support the game components
  * use modules to expand game functionality

 ---